elmaxe/devops-tutorial/README.md

       run: python -m unittest
 ```

-If you are unfamiliar with the YAML syntax and GitHub actions, do not be scared by all this text.
+If you are unfamiliar with the YAML syntax and GitHub Actions, do not be scared by all this text.
 We will explain the content of the file in the following sections.

 ## Name the workflow
 We define a name for our workflow with the name keyword.
 To give the workflow the name “CI”, you write: